Hollywood, La-La-Land founded in the heart of City of Angels…

-The Biography Company, a.k,a the American Mutoscope and Biograph Company was the first U.S company which was completely devoted towards film production and showcasing it.
+The Biography Company, also known as the American Mutoscope and Biograph Company, the first U.S company which was completely devoted towards film production and showcasing it.
 From 1895 to 1916, the studio released 3000 short films and 12 feature film, making it most prolific studio.
 During the era of Silent Films, Biograph became one of the most influential and respected studios in the world.

 D.W.Griffith, a pioneer director was shooting for The Biograph’s production in Georgia Street in Downtown Los Angeles.
 The company began to explore a nearby area for shooting when they stumbled across a small city named Hollywood.
 The breath-taking scenery and friendly people convinced Griffith to shoot his next venture in this city.

 Finally, in 1910, The Biograph shot the First Film in Hollywood named In Old California.

 The film starring, Frank Powell, Arthur V. Johnson, Marion Leonard was a historical dramatization of Mexican era of California in the early 19th century.

 Stanner E. V. Taylor. was the script writer.

 This D. W. Griffith director venture was 17-minute silent movie which released on 10th March 1910.
 Consequently, success of the film made other filmmakers heading down to the west and setting up shops.
 On 6th May 2004, in honor of the movie, a monument erected at 1713 Vine Street, just north of Hollywood Boulevard.
 The film which was once considered as lost, viewed by the public after 94 years.

 According to industry myth, the First Film made in Hollywood was Cecil B. Demille’s “The Squaw Man” released in 1914, when its Director decided last minute to shoot in Los Angeles,